Riyu44/NCBS-Workshop/README.md

 # ICGEB Workshop - Spatial Data Analysis

-Participants will start with raw BCL files from the Illumina sequencing platform.
+Post sequencing of spatial transcriptomics libraries, raw BCL files are obtained from the Illumina sequencing platform.
 Initial steps include demultiplexing samples and using Spaceranger to generate spatially resolved gene expression profiles by aligning reads, counting UMIs, and assigning spatial coordinates.

 After preprocessing with Spaceranger, data is loaded into R for analysis with Seurat and additional packages.
 Participants will learn cell type assignment, overlaying cell types on spatial plots, manual cell type annotation, and identifying differential gene expression across tissue regions.